jgorset/django-respite/docs/source/overview.rst

 In an ordinary Django application, you would need to write another set of views or use a library like `Piston`_ to represent your blog posts in different formats.
 In an application that leverages Respite, though, your views are inherently format-agnostic.
-Your blog is already available in JSON, and Respite will serialize its articles automatically.
+Your blog is already available in JSON and XML, and Respite will serialize its articles automatically.

 .. note::